Preprojective algebra structure on skew-group algebras

-Now consider a vertex $l\in\Gamma^2$ which is not in the path $q$.
-We claim that the path $(p, l)$ is also in degree $1$.
-We use the symbol $\sharp$ to denote two vertices connected by an arrow.
-Consider the following non-oriented path
+\underline{\emph{Step 2}}: Now consider a vertex ${\ell}\in Q^2_0$ which is not in the path $q$.
+We claim that the path $(p, \ell)$ is also in degree $1$.
+If $i\to j$ is an arrow, we use the symbol $i\sharp j$ to denote the underlying edge.
+Consider a non-oriented path